 When can I get a cash bond back?

-The money is returned to the defendant after the court case is completely over and the judge orders the money returned.
-Bonds paid for delinquent child support are not refunded to the payee or to the defendant.
+The money is returned to the defendant after the court case is completely over, and the judge orders the money returned.
+You will not receive a refund for bonds paid for delinquent child support.

 I paid a cash bond for someone else.
 How can I get my money back?